trotter-suzuki-mpi/trotter-suzuki-mpi/README.md

     --with-cuda=/path/to/cuda           Set path for CUDA

-Somoclu looks for CUDA in /usr/local/cuda.
+The configure script looks for CUDA in /usr/local/cuda.
 If your installation is not there, then specify the path with this parameter.
 If you do not want CUDA enabled, set the parameter to ```--without-cuda```.

 Citation
 ==